dreramirez91/RoyalChariot/README.md

 We welcome contributions to improve The Royal Chariot.
 If you wish to contribute, please reach out to the lead developer, Dre Ramirez, at dreramirez91@gmail.com.

 ## Acknowledgements
 We would like to acknowledge the valuable contributions of all the project contributors.
-Kristian Allen, Ray Parker, Michael Martinez, and Marc Rey.
+Cougan Kidd and all the instructors at Hack Reactor.